ISENBECK66/X-NetMed/README.md

 ####
 ---
 ### Software architecture :
-We decided to split the service in two separated function :
+We decided to split the services in two separated function :
 #### TF-Serving (*Model*) :
-This function needs a lot of GPU resources and its task consist into apply the *model* on the data provided from the *gateway* and send back the results.
+This function get in input a pre-eleborate image and apply inference on it using the model that we trained for this pourpouse.
+This function needs a lot of GPU resources, the *model* is applied on the data coming from the *gateway-service* and send back to it the obtained results.
-#### *Gateway* :
+#### *Gateway-service* :
-This function get the input data from the user interface and pre-elaborate the image.
+This function read the input image from an URL provided from the user through the user interface, and provide the request pre-elaboration on the image.
 After this elaboration the *gateway-service* send the data to the *TF-Serving* and receive back the evaluation.
-Once this function obtain the evaluation from the *TF-Serving*, the data are adjusted there in a post-elaboration and give back to the *user-terminal*.
+Once this function obtain the evaluation from the *TF-Serving*, the data are adjusted in a post-elaboration and gave back to the *user*.

 ---